-This statistic is one of the key reasons why the process of carrying out an eviction in Ontario is longer than any other province.
-While we see the average across the country is only 4 days, in Ontario this process takes approximately 8 times longer than in the rest of Canada.
+The delay in enforcement is one of the reasons carrying out an eviction in Ontario takes much more time than in other provinces.
+As the graph below illustrates, the process takes approximately eight times longer than the rest of Canada.

 How Long Does the Eviction Process Take in Total?

 It takes between two and three months to remove a delinquent tenant, depending on your province.
 Ontario has the most prolonged procedural delays in the eviction process, while Saskatchewan experiences the shortest delays.